Search

 Filing your tax return with Keeper is easy!
 Our user-friendly system will walk you through the process with straightforward questions.
 Simply upload your W-2, 1099, investment documents, or any other income forms, and Keeper will take care of everything else!

-To file your taxes with Keeper, you’ll need either the Keeper Annual or Premium subscription.
+To file your taxes with Keeper, you’ll need one of the following subscriptions:

-• Premium ($396/year): This subscription includes everything in the Annual plan, along with additional services like filing amendments, handling prior year returns, providing quarterly tax assistance, and offering personalized support for complex tax situations.
+- Premium ($399/year): This subscription includes everything in the Filing + deductions plan, along with additional services like filing amendments, handling prior year returns, providing quarterly tax assistance, and offering personalized support for complex tax situations.
 While these services aren't available directly in the app, if you're on the Premium plan and need assistance, just let us know, and we will assist with these matters further via email.

 When Can You File with Keeper?